CIDgravity/cidg-docs/content/en/application/storage-acceptance-logic/advanced-operations/index.md

 toc: true
 ---

-Storage acceptances logic also accept operations between variables.
-They will allow you to combine several of them to create advanced logic that can meet all needs
+The storage acceptances logic also supports operations between variables, enabling you to combine multiple variables to construct advanced logic that can accommodate a wide range of requirements.

 ## Supported operations